RafalWilinski/servicefull/content/blog/hybrid-elb/index.md

 # How to do that?

-1. Provision [VPC](https://github.com/RafalWilinski/hybrid-load-balancing/blob/master/infra/vpc.yml), [EC2](https://github.com/RafalWilinski/hybrid-load-balancing/blob/master/infra/ec2.yml), [ALB](https://github.com/RafalWilinski/hybrid-load-balancing/blob/master/infra/alb.yml), prefereably in separate files to keep it simple and clean
+1. If you don't have existing infra, provision [VPC](https://github.com/RafalWilinski/hybrid-load-balancing/blob/master/infra/vpc.yml), [EC2](https://github.com/RafalWilinski/hybrid-load-balancing/blob/master/infra/ec2.yml) and [ALB](https://github.com/RafalWilinski/hybrid-load-balancing/blob/master/infra/alb.yml), prefereably in separate files to keep it simple and clean.
+Otherwise, use existing ALB ARN.

 2. Reference supplement CloudFormation files in main `serverless.yml` file: